Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

-You can override the default behavior by initializing the :class:`~pytorch_lightning.callbacks.ModelCheckpoint` callback, and adding it to the :paramref:`~pytorch_lightning.trainer.trainer.Trainer.callbacks` list.
+You can override the default behavior by initializing the :class:`~pytorch_lightning.callbacks.ModelCheckpoint` callback, and adding it to the :paramref:`~pytorch_lightning.Trainer.params.callbacks` list.
 See :doc:`Saving and Loading Checkpoints <../common/checkpointing>` for how to customize checkpointing.

 .. testcode::